 We understand that working as a Climb Leader is unlike any other job.
 There’s a lot to take on board and a lot of information to absorb.
 But if you’re keen and up for a challenge then Climb Leading will be the best job you ever have!

 BridgeClimb’s Climb Leader training is in a class of its own!
 Before you start leading Climbs on your own, you will spend dedicated hours learning how to lead a Climb.
 The program is a mix of classroom-based learning and practical, on-the-job training.
 It covers everything from safety procedures to Sydney Harbour Bridge history, radio communication, dealing with nervous climbers, using climbing equipment and much, much more!

 All new Climb Leaders must complete all elements of the training program, which will consist of 2-3 weeks of near full-time training generally running Tuesday-Saturday.
 Because much of our training takes place on the Bridge outside of operational hours, your starting and finishing times for training will vary considerably.
 You may start as early as 6am or finish as late as 11pm.

 Due to the volume of information covered during the training it is essential that you attend every session.
 Each session is only held once for the entire group.
 If you miss a day, you will potentially be unable to progress to the next stage of training and therefore not be able to lead Climbs.
 This is why we check multiple times throughout the recruitment process that you are fully available for this period.

 We have a great team at BridgeClimb who will support you through your training and in your role.
 We understand that BridgeClimb’s operations are unique and unlike anywhere else you will have worked.
 As such, we provide a very supportive learning environment and will give you all the tools you need to succeed!

-Submit an Expression of Interest to join our Services Team!!
+Submit an Expression of Interest to join our Team as a Climb Leader!!